 It is relatively slow and can take up to 30 minutes to take effect.
 This taxing journey results in the loss of a lot of CBD.
 Huestis’ aforementioned 2009 study found that the bioavailability rate of orally consumed cannabinoids was between 4% and 20%.

-Final Thoughts on How Long CBD Oil Takes to Work
+Final Thoughts on Answering “How Long Does It Take for CBD Oil to Work?”

 Next, you have to look at the form of consumption.
-Aside from taking CBD intravenously, vaping the cannabinoid is the next fastest option, and is also the best in terms of bioavailability.
+Aside from taking CBD intravenously, vaping the cannabinoid is the next fastest option and is also the best in terms of bioavailability.